Best Attractions in Toronto

 16. Take a Stroll around Toronto Islands

 Toronto Islands is a chain of several islands along Lake Ontario.
-One of the best outdoor attractions in Toronto, there's a lot that one can do, such as water sports, camping, fishing, boating, bird watching, picnics and even visiting art galleries and shops.
+One of the best outdoor attractions in Toronto, there's a lot that one can do, such as water sports, fishing, boating, bird watching, picnics and even visiting art galleries and shops.
 It also offers stunning views of the Toronto skyline.

 TIP: No private vehicles are allowed on the island, so you can catch a passenger ferry from Jack Leyton Ferry Terminal.
 Rent a bike to explore the islands.